 Prior to the late 19th-century players used nearly any small objects of value as “devices of wager” in their games.
 Early gamblers often adopted chunks of gold or silver – nuggets of native gold – or even current coinage.
-These early games had no standardized betting tokens, so that gambling places, in an attempt to bring commonality to their games, began to create their own tokenized substitutes.
+These early games, like Blackjack or Poker, had no standardized betting tokens, so that gambling places, in an attempt to bring commonality to their games, began to create their own tokenized substitutes.
 This was the birth of what would eventually become the “casino chip” of today.
 In time, it wasn’t uncommon for upscale gambling houses, and even saloons, to utilize specially made tokens, often fashioned of ivory or bone.
 Other gaming sites made do with betting tokens in the form of discs of thick, lacquered paper.
 The problem was that these were too easily forged.
 Soon, the gambling houses began to apply markings, or brands to these early chips – while at the same time, a serious search had begun for a more secure approach.

 By the 1880’s companies began to formally produce chips of common shape – common dimensions – made from a hard clay – pressed in molds.
 These were the direct ancestors of the casino chips of today.
 A problem with the early clay chips, however, was their fragile nature.
 They broke too easily, if roughly handled.
 Casinos would struggle with this issue well into the early 1950’s, when manufacturers began running off chips made with special materials added to the clay for increased toughness.
 At this stage of development a variety of earthen materials such as sand or chalk were added.
 Even types of special clay came into use.
 They’d even added materials similar to that found in cat litter.
 Thus the clay-composite chip that we know today, was truly born.
 The actual processes used to make modern chips are often closely guarded trade secrets.
 Each fabricator now uses their own recipe, developed experimentally, over time.